Holders of Argentina eurobonds plan to appeal U.S. court ruling

-NEW YORK (Reuters) - Holders of euro-denominated Argentine bonds plan to appeal a U.S. judge’s ruling blocking the country from making payments on their debt, according to a court filing on Friday.
+NEW YORK, Aug 15 (Reuters) - Holders of euro-denominated Argentine bonds plan to appeal a U.S. judge’s ruling blocking the country from making payments on their debt, according to a court filing on Friday.

 In a notice filed in Manhattan federal court, lawyers for the bondholders challenged an Aug.
 6 ruling from U.S. District Judge Thomas Griesa that Argentina cannot pay the bondholders until it also pays holdout investors who refused to restructure their debt in the wake of Argentina’s 2001-2002 default.